Performance

 Metabolic Effects Beyond Fat Loss

-Tesamorelin has demonstrated improvements in lipid profiles, including reductions in triglycerides and increases in HDL cholesterol.
+Tesamorelin has shown improvements in lipid profiles, including reductions in triglycerides and increases in HDL cholesterol.
 It also reduces inflammatory biomarkers associated with visceral adiposity, including C-reactive protein.
 Emerging research suggests neuroprotective effects, with a clinical trial demonstrating improved cognitive function in older adults at risk for Alzheimer's disease [4].

 Dosing Protocol